MicrosoftDocs/memdocs/sccm/mdm/deploy-use/manage-compliance-settings.md

 *Applies to: Configuration Manager (current branch)*

-These scenarios give you an introduction to using System Center Configuration Manager compliance settings by working through some common scenarios you might encounter.
+These scenarios give you an introduction to using Configuration Manager compliance settings by working through some common scenarios you might encounter.

  If you are already familiar with compliance settings, detailed documentation about all the features you use can be found in the [Configuration items for devices managed with Intune](#configuration-items-for-devices-managed-with-intune) section.